akhilj95/vrep_teleop/README.md

 ## Other
+* Some sample data are given in _vrep/SampleData/_.
 * Scripts for using the saved data are there in _script/_ folder.
 * Read the instruction at the beginning of the scripts.